RasaHQ/rasa/docs/api/tracker-stores.rst

           .. parsed-literal::

-              FROM rasa/rasa:\ |release|-full
+              FROM rasa/rasa:\ |release|-full a

-              # Switch to root user to install packages
+              # Switch to root user to install packages a
-              USER root
+              USER root a

               RUN apt-get update -qq \
               && apt-get install -y --no-install-recommends \